 Respecting Differences Days is observed in September and April of each year.
-The two days are for reflection on our individual commitment to honor our core values of Courage, Honesty, Empathy and Respect.
+The two days are for reflection on our individual commitment to honor our core values of Honesty, Respect, Empathy, and Courage.
 In September, the school focuses on family constellations, name calling, and respect for all differences.
-In April, a topic is chosen for reflection by a speaker, or student/faculty/staff presentation.
+In April, a topic is chosen for reflection by a speaker or student/faculty/staff presentation.
 Past topics include Disability as Diversity and Racism.

 At the annual MLK celebration assembly, the Fenn Martin Luther King Medal is presented to one or more individuals who through example and dedication exemplify Dr. King’s teachings, principles, and philosophical beliefs.
 The award honors Fenn community members who make significant contributions to the furthering of Dr. King’s approach to transforming racial, economic, and social injustices, and to stand up to make a difference.

 The goal of the Fenn Diversity Institute is to sustain an inclusive, supportive, safe, respectful, and nurturing school community with opportunities for all constituents of the school to grow and became part of an institution where students, faculty, staff, and parents can thrive.
 The Fenn Diversity Institute (FDI) is an educational opportunity for faculty and staff to meet and explore issues of diversity, and to apply lessons to work relationships, pedagogy, and creating inclusivity.
 It provides the adults in the School with tools to engage inevitable cultural and institutional shifts.
 Workshops and learning opportunities are planned by an experienced and dedicated committee of faculty and staff.